PrestaShop/docs/development/orders-lifecycle/_index.md

 Please note that if a Cart contains only Virtual Products, there is no `checkout-addresses-step` and `checkout-delivery-step`.
 It goes directly from `checkout-personal-information-step` to `checkout-payment-step`.
 {{% /notice %}}

-1. **Associate to Customer** (checkout-personal-information-step): details like name, email, birthday, etc. In FO you can either fill this information manually as a guest (and optionally create a new Customer account) or log in as an existing Customer.
+1. **Associate to Customer** (checkout-personal-information-step): details like name, email, birthday, etc. In Front Office you can either fill this information manually as a guest (and optionally create a new Customer account) or log in as an existing Customer.
    If you create an Order from BO, you will be asked to select an existing Customer before modifying the existing Cart or creating a new one.
 2. **Select shipping and invoice addresses** (checkout-addresses-step): provide the shipping and invoice addresses information.